LesykMelnychuk/Custom-NSLog/README.md

-# Custom-NSLog
 #Custom NSLog for Release Mode
-##Import this two files to .pch file to add removing NSLog at Release mode
+###Import this two files to .pch file to add removing NSLog at Release mode